-BBC set to confirm Antiques Roadshow host as David Dimbleby’s successor
+BBC confirms Antiques Roadshow host as David Dimbleby’s successor

-The BBC is set to confirm Fiona Bruce as the next Question Time chair.
+The BBC has confirmed Fiona Bruce as the next Question Time chair.

 The Antiques Roadshow host will take over from long-running presenter David Dimbleby, who is due to step down early next year after 25 years.